atlesn/rrr/README.dev.md

     currently only standard RRR messages are used.
   - May contain IP address and protocol information
   - Used by message_broker.c to hold messages being passed between instances
-  - Has locking to provice memory fence and shared ownership using user count logic
+  - Has locking to provide memory fence and shared ownership using user count logic
   - Framework for an one-slot buffer used by message broker

 - message_broker.c